lars-sh/parent/README.md

 * Maven for up-to-date and consistent dependencies
 * JUnit and JavaDoc as defacto standards
 * Project Lombok to allow writing less boilerplate
-* Checkstyle for clean code
+* Checkstyle and formatter for clean code
 * SpotBugs, PMD and CPD for safe code and following best practices
 * Eclipse Integration to see warnings as easy as possible
 * Until further notice we aim at using Java 8.